tibs/markup-history/notes-per-slide.rst

 *So* nearly a wonderful success.

-Yes, I know headings can be underline as well, but I've never seen anyone actually doing that.
+Yes, I know headings can be underline as well ("setext" style, as it terms it), but I've never seen anyone actually doing that.

 * Aimed at producing HTML.